Find Your Lost Laptop with Bluetooth

 Lost your iPad?
 Use FindMy to locate a lost iPad using Bluetooth detection, even when it is not connected to WiFi.
 Precision…

-How to Find a Bluetooth Device That's Out of Range
+Find a Lost Bluetooth Device Out of Range — 3-Step Recovery

 FindMy vs Bluetooth Scanner: Which App Should You Use?